lubianat/phd_thesis/manuscript.md

 - 3.7 Scholarly and metascientific information on Scholia/Wikidata

-- 3.8 The long trail of biocuration
+- 3.8 The long tail of biocuration

 - 3.9 Semantic Systems and Synthetic Biology

+- 3.10 Minimal Information Abount New Cell Classes

 - 0 Master's projects
 - 0.1 fcoex & FCBF